Using Containers on HPC Resources

 module load apptainer

-• Only module you need to load!
+• Only module you need to load, not matter the software in the container

 • Except for a MPI module if running parallel